CodeByBlazej/CodeByBlazej.github.io/_posts/2024-06-30-the-odin-project-experience.md

 ## My Study Routine

-But here's how I did it, without skipping a single day, cheating, or omitting any resources.
+But here's how I did it, **without skipping a single day, cheating, or omitting any resources**.

 I read everything, sometimes including additional resources.
 This, however, depends on the information included or the blog quality.

 If I like it or see it would benefit me to save it as a bookmark for future use, I read them and save them; if not, I just skip and move further.

-But I would highly recommend you always open all additional resource links and at least poke around.
+But I would highly recommend you **always open all additional resource links** and at least poke around.

 For reference, you can have a look at all the projects I have done so far and get an idea what you will be able to accomplish after Foundation part of The Odin Project: